statecharts/statecharts.github.io/how-to-use-statecharts.md

 Another example of an action would be to make an HTTP request.
 This would of course be an asynchronous action, and might result in guards functions responding differently, and trigger events that the statechart might be interested in.

+Actions are often used to start and stop _activitites_.
+An activity is the term used for whatever long running process that might be running when a statechart is _in a particular state_.'